-Do you feel lonely, sad and stuck in your relationship?
+Do you feel lonely, sad, and stuck in your relationship?
 Are you and your partner frequently arguing or not talking at all?
 Maybe you feel angry with your partner and don’t know how to let go of past hurts.
-Or perhaps you have experienced a significant breach in trust and now wonder what is going to happen to your relationship.
+Or perhaps you have experienced a significant breach of trust and now wonder what is going to happen to your relationship.
 You may be struggling with self-doubt and feel unworthy of the loving, respectful relationship that you long for.
-Do you wish you could build and maintain a sense of peace, love and happiness in your relationship?
+Do you wish you could build and maintain a sense of peace, love, and happiness in your relationship?

 Couples Counseling Can Help You and Your Partner Reconnect